X

 Fields of interest

-US Legal and Political History, the US South, African American History, Women's and Gender History
+US Legal and Political History, the US South, African American History, Women's and Gender History, Oral History.

-I have been teaching US history at the University of Memphis for almost a decade and have loved getting to know so many online and in-person students in my classes.
-Starting this fall, I am very excited to start teaching on the Lambuth campus in Jackson.
-While I will no longer be teaching in-person classes on the main campus, I hope that my Memphis students will keep in touch when they need me, and I will still be teaching a number of courses online regularly.
+I have been teaching US history at the University of Memphis for a decade and have loved getting to know so many online and in-person students in my classes.
+I am now teaching on the Lambuth campus in Jackson.
+While I will no longer be teaching in-person classes on the main campus, I hope that my Memphis students will keep in touch when they need me, and I still teach a number of courses online regularly.

 Undergraduate Courses taught